lovissahuigita/RxP/README.rst

     - ``W``: the maximum receiver’s window-size at the FxA-Client (in segments).

-+ The FxA-client terminates gracefully from the FxA-server:
++ FxA-client terminates gracefully from the FxA-server:
     ``> disconnect``